When to apply your label

 - The label may be in any colour, as long as it is visible.
 This might be through contrast with the background colour or marking in relief (for example, moulding or engraving).

-- The Regulatory Compliance Mark (RCM) must be no smaller than 3 millimetres in height.
+- The label must be no smaller than 3 millimetres in height.

 - The label should be a permanent feature on your product.